dave-manufor/studysync/README.md

 ## Overview

 The Study Sync App is an Android application designed to facilitate collaboration and resource sharing among students and educators.
-The primary goal of the project is to provide a seamless and efficient platform for uploading, storing, and sharing educational resources within a classroom or study group.
+The primary goal of the project is to provide a seamless and efficient platform for uploading, storing, and sharing educational resources within a classroom or study group

 ### Goals
 - Streamline the process of sharing educational materials.